 Now, I like stiff drinks, even at breakfast.
 When I make a mimosa I do three parts bubbly to one part juice.
 But here is the thing about mimosas, make them how you like them.
 Not sure how you like them?
 Start with 1 part bubbly to two parts juice.
 You can always add more Prosecco if you want it a bit stronger.

 For apple cider mimosas, I use regular old apple cider from the produce section.
 Out of season, The Simply line of juices in the refrigerator section also has a good apple cider.
 Not crazy about cider but like apple juice, this works too.
-Who wouldn’t love spiked apple juice?
+Who wouldn't love spiked apple juice?
+You may just start skipping orange juice in your sparkling wine after having this version.

 - 1 bottle of extra dry Prosecco